- Why the Friedman School

 Additionally, the government of Ras Al Khaimah made a gift to the Friedman School to endow a professorship as a lasting tribute to our relationship.
 The Program Director of the blended learning degree program in RAK and in Boston, Dr. Lynne Ausman, is the Saqr bin Mohammed Al Qasimi Professor in International Nutrition, awarded through that from the government of Ras Al Khaimah and given in acknowledgement to Dr. Ausman for her contributions to the success of the masters program in Ras Al Khaimah.

 The Friedman School is committed to expanding the breadth and quality of nutrition worldwide.
-This collaboration with the government of Ras Al Khaimah gives the School a unique opportunity to educate future nutrition leaders and mid-career professionals - and bring needed expertise in prevention and treatment of preventable chronic disease to the region.
+This collaboration with the government of Ras Al Khaimah gave the School a unique opportunity to educate future nutrition leaders and mid-career professionals - and bring needed expertise in prevention and treatment of preventable chronic disease to the region.